-

 Trigger Settings

-Below you can find all settings that are configurable when you choose the "on Exit" Trigger.
+Below, you can find all configurable settings when you choose the "Exit Intent" Trigger.

 Does Exit Trigger work on mobile devices?

 Yes, but it works in a different way.
-Given mobile devices are touch based, mobile exit is not based on mouse movement.
-Instead there are distinct actions and signals EngageBox uses to anticipate when the visitor is about to leave.
+Given that mobile devices are touch-based, mobile exit is not based on mouse movement.
+Instead, there are distinct actions and signals EngageBox uses to anticipate when the visitor is about to leave.

 Signal 1: Scroll Up